-Within this area, the highest priority has been given by respondents to "Energy efficiency in housing".
-This is consistent with the replies to the question on the major challenges perceived by respondents.
+- 84. Within this area, the highest priority has been given by respondents to "Energy efficiency in housing".
+This is consistent with the replies to the question on the major challenges perceived by respondents. - 85.
 In second place, with almost the same level of priority, comes: "Maintenance, management and refurbishment of the existing housing stock" and "Housing affordability, social housing and low cost housing".

-The lowest priorities are given to: "Public-private partnerships for affordable housing" and "Real estate markets".
-Among possible reasons for such a low rating could be a scepticism on the private market to respond effectively to the public objectives in the housing sector.
-Another reason may be related with the perception of the public sector, which made up a majority of the respondents.

-4.1.1 Subregional analysis of responses

-4.1.1.1 EU member States (EU15)

-For this group of countries, the highest priority is "Energy efficiency", followed by "Ecological housing", while the lowest priority is given to "Real estate markets".

-4.1.1.2 European Union enlargement

-This group of countries has indicated that the most important area is "Energy efficiency", followed by "Housing affordability, social housing and low cost housing", and followed by a number of priorities, each having the same importance:

-- Maintenance, management and refurbishment of the existing housing stock - Accessibility to housing (barrier-free housing) - Financial instruments for housing such as housing subsidies, allowances, etc. - Ecological housing.

-4.1.1.3 Russian Federation, South-East Europe, Central Asia and the Caucasus
+- 86. The lowest priorities are given to: "Public-private partnerships for affordable housing" and "Real estate markets".
+Among possible reasons for such a low rating could be scepticism on the private market to respond effectively to the public objectives in the housing sector.
+Another reason may be related with the perception of the public sector, which made up a majority of the respondents. - (a) Subregional analysis of responses - (i) EU member States (EU15) - 87.
+For this group of countries, the highest priority is "Energy efficiency", followed by "Ecological housing", while the lowest priority is given to "Real estate markets". - (ii) European Union enlargement - 88.
+This group of countries has indicated that the most important area is "Energy efficiency", followed by "Housing affordability, social housing and low cost housing", and followed by a number of priorities, each having the same importance: - "Maintenance, management and refurbishment of the existing housing stock" - "Accessibility to housing (barrier-free housing)" - "Financial instruments for housing" (such as housing subsidies, allowances, etc.) - "Ecological housing". - (iii) Russian Federation, South-East Europe, Central Asia and the Caucasus - 89.
 This group of countries seems to consider all the future areas of work as having almost the same priority, with few differences between each other.
-However, the highest points are shared between "Energy efficiency" and "Housing affordability, social housing and low cost housing", followed by:

-- "Maintenance, management and refurbishment of the existing housing stock" - "Resilience of housing to earthquakes and other natural and man-made distastes" and - "Accessibility to housing (barrier-free housing)".

-There was only one response from this group of countries, which marked the following as being at the same highest priority level:

-- Maintenance, management and refurbishment of the existing housing stock

-- Ecological housing

-- Healthy housing

-- Energy efficiency in housing.

-There are two responses from this group, which has marked as the most important areas "Healthy housing", "Energy efficiency in housing" and "Housing affordability, social housing and low cost housing".

-4.1.2 Analysis by area of professional engagement

-4.1.2.1 Housing & Urban planning
+However, the highest points are shared between "Energy efficiency" and "Housing affordability, social housing and low cost housing", followed by: - "Maintenance, management and refurbishment of the existing housing stock" - "Resilience of housing to earthquakes and other natural and man-made distastes" and - "Accessibility to housing (barrier-free housing)". - (iv) USA and Canada - 90.
+There was only one response from this group of countries, which marked the following as being at the same highest priority level: - "Maintenance, management and refurbishment of the existing housing stock" - · "Ecological housing" - · "Healthy housing" - · "Energy efficiency in housing". - (v) Other countries - 91.
+There are two responses from this group, which has marked as the most important areas "Healthy housing", "Energy efficiency in housing" and "Housing affordability, social housing and low cost housing". - (b) Analysis by area of professional engagement - (i) Housing & Urban planning - 92.
 Below are the three highest priorities given to the activities of the future work of the Committee in this area, by respondents that are engaged in housing (from highest to lowest):

-- Energy efficiency in housing - Maintenance, management and refurbishment of the existing housing stock - Housing affordability, social housing and low cost housing.
+- "Energy efficiency in housing" - "Maintenance, management and refurbishment of the existing housing stock" - "Housing affordability, social housing and low cost housing".